Courtney White

 Consilience

-A Novel set in 2016 looking for a publisher
+Novel set in 2016 to be published

 Daniel notices a young woman behaving oddly in an upscale grocery store where she marvels at the bounty of food for sale.
 Thinking she must be a spy for a foreign government because of the high-tech watch she wears, he strikes up a conversation with her that changes his life utterly.
 Jo is a spy, but not the usual kind.
 She is a time traveler on a one-way mission to record information desperately needed in the future, employing technology – and special powers – that don’t exist yet, as Daniel discovers.